📖 The Recipes Visit our Contact Page to find out how you can contribute your favorite recipes.

 • 🛑️ NOTE: One or more "-" without anything else will find no recipes.

-• ⚠️ Occasionally, the highlighting process breaks due to links, some characters, and some punctuation.
+• ⚠️ Occasionally, the highlighting process breaks due to embedded hyperlinks, some wierd characters, some weird punctuation, sun spots, acne spots, etc. Nowt to be done about it.